Autobianchi A112 Runabout: Features

 The overall shape of the car was inspired by the racing boats of the mid-1960s.
 The hood was long and flat with a tapering central indentation and an Autobianchi badge inset just back of the tip.
 There was also a full-length indented feature at the plimsoll-line.
 The car's rear aspect was reminiscent of a boat's transom with a shallow well.
 The front overhang was long, but the rear was short.
 The wide, low profile tires and wheels were enclosed under nearly flat wheel arches.
 There were no doors on the passenger or driver sides.
 The only items above the sill line were a low clear curved wind deflector and a foil-shaped forward-swept rollbar similar in appearance to the radar arches on some boats.
 The rollbar gave the car the appearance of a targa top.
 The headlamps were not mounted in the nose of the car.
 Instead they were in prominent nacelles incorporated into the lower legs of the rollbar/arch, behind the occupants' seats.

 On the interior, the only instrumentation was a speedometer, in the style of a nautical compass, mounted in the centre of the top of the dashboard.

 Although named for the Autobianchi A112 Supermini and retaining that car's transverse engine configuration, the Runabout did not use the A112's Tipo 100 overhead valve engine.
 Instead, it received the new-for-1969 Fiat 128 SOHC engine that had been developed for the Fiat 128 by former Ferrari engine designer Aurelio Lampredi.
 This engine featured a cast-iron block, aluminum cylinder head and a belt-driven single overhead camshaft.
 The engine in the Runabout displaced 1116 cc.
 It was mated to a transverse four speed manual transmission.

 Influence

 Some point to the G31 as leading to the X1/9.
 Others suggest that the 1971 De Tomaso 1600 Spider, which was startlingly similar to the later X1/9, was the predecessor.
 In the De Tomaso's case it has been suggested that this was either imitation as a form of flattery, or an elaborate joke at Fiat's expense.
 Regardless, the Runabout is generally considered to have been the inspiration for the X1/9, which is how it was described on Bertone's own website.

 Elements of the Runabout's design have also been noted in the subsequent Lancia Stratos.

+Bertone Runabout

+In 2026, Bertone introduced the Runabout, the first model in their "Bertone Classic" range, which they call a "neo-retro" take on the original A112 Runabout concept.
+The Runabout is limited to 25 units, offered in both barchetta and targa body styles, and features a rear mid-mounted 3.5 L supercharged V6 engine, sourced from Toyota.
+This engine is paired with a 6-speed manual transmission and produces 468 bhp, which allows it to accelerate from 0-100 km/h (62 mph) in 3.1 seconds, and reach a top speed of almost 170 mph.